tdmosk/handbook/content/departments/cloud/technical-docs/v2.0/creation_process.md

 mi2 generate -e $ENVIRONMENT --domain $DOMAIN --slug $SLUG
 ```

-Above command will fail on the first run, follow the prompt to manually apply the terraform module or you can just run the command below
+Above command will fail on the first run, run the command below to manually deploy the module

 Before applying the terraform modulel, gather the computed values and configure them as environment variables